nanoLogika/ACadSvgStudio/README.md

 [Download Demo](https://github.com/nanoLogika/ACadSvgStudio/releases/tag/v0.2.0_Demo).

 ## Short Description
-* DWG or SVG documents can be loaded using the *File* menu or by drag-and-drop.
+* DWG, DXF, or SVG documents can be loaded using the *File* menu or by drag-and-drop.
 * The SVG text shows up in the editor on tab *Main Group*, and the drawing is displayed in the integrated browser control.
 * The displayed drawing can be scaled with the mouse wheel and moved with the mouse.
 * The SVG text can be modified in the *Main Group* editor.
 Additional SVG text and style definitions can be edited in the *Scales* editor and the *CSS-for-Preview* editor.
 The effect of the modifications appears immediately in the integrated browser control.